jonsimonsen/webaoa/README.md

 v0.57: Additional cleanup of JS and layout
 -Under development...
+-Fixed a bug that made links partly unclickable when they're behind elements that are overlayed on the link.
+The link overlays now have pointer-events: none

 TODO: An idea of combining DREIS and DagsJobben into a single page with JS to select the content exists, but it is currently unclear if this is a reasonable step (considering resulting design and time usage).